zogzog/cubicweb/doc/tutorials/advanced/part01_create-cube.rst

 features (and goals), we won't worry about it for now and see that later when needed.

-Step 4: creating the instance
+Step 5: creating the instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that I have a schema, I want to create an instance.
 To
 do so using this new 'sytweb' cube, I run::

   cubicweb-ctl create sytweb sytweb_instance

+Don't forget to say "yes" to the question: `Allow anonymous access ? [y/N]:`

 Hint: if you get an error while the database is initialized, you can
 avoid having to answer the questions again by running::